Interstate 69 in Indiana: The first open segment

 On September 29, 2009, the first 2 mi of the I-69 extension opened when traffic was shifted from the short segment of SR 57 between I-64 and SR 68 to the portion of the new I-69 route mentioned above.
 There was some initial confusion as the shift and detour were unannounced and poorly signed initially.
 This resulted in numerous accidents when motorists either drove through the dead end on the old SR 57 or inadvertently ended up in opposing lanes of traffic on I-164 in the days following the I-69 opening.
 State troopers directed traffic through the new I-69 segment until crews could install additional signage to more clearly mark the new route.
 The former SR 57 roadway between SR 68 and I-64 was closed off with a cul-de-sac and now serves as a local access road.

 Completion to Bloomington

 The remaining mileage in Section 1, along with all of Section 2 and Section 3, for a total of 64 mi from SR 64 to US 231 near NSWC Crane Division, was opened to motorists on November 19, 2012.

-Section 4, from Crane to SR 37 in Bloomington, approximately 27 mi in length, was completed and opened to traffic on December 9, 2015.
+Section 4, from Crane to SR 37 in Bloomington, approximately 27 mi in length, was expected to been completed and opened to traffic in 2014 but complications with wet weather delayed completion and opening to December 9, 2015.